codywarrior/cody-treegpt/README.md

 3. **Send Messages**: Type in the chat interface (Enter to send, Shift+Enter for new line)
 4. **Branch Creation**: Click branch icon on any message to create alternative conversation paths
 5. **Tree Navigation**: Click nodes in the graph to switch between conversation branches
-6. **AI Responses**: Automatic streaming responses with retry options
+6. **AI Responses**: Real-time streaming responses with animated loading states
+7. **Export/Share**: Export conversations or generate public sharing links

 ## Contributing